 Notes: March 30th Release

 Authoring & Exam Management updates improve efficiency with quick blueprint access, clearer tooltips, and streamlined exam setup.
-AI proctoring, enemy detection, and validation enhancements boost accuracy, while UI updates, automation, and tracking deliver a smoother, more intuitive workflow.
+AI enemy detection and validation enhancements boost accuracy, while UI updates, automation, and tracking deliver a smoother, more intuitive workflow.

 Please note: In the interest of informing our customers as early as possible of any platform changes, we are sharing these release notes in advance of the software release.
 The final updates may vary and will be documented accordingly.